cts/cts.github.com/index.md

   <p>When used to map just fragments of a page, CTS can enable rich widget
   invocation from just a simple HTML table or list.
-This provides a generic platform on which widget authors can offer functionality without requireing knowledge of Javascript.</p>
+This provides a generic platform on which widget authors can offer functionality without requiring knowledge of Javascript.</p>
 </div>
 </div>